 As suggested here, this is what I’d highlight if I ran into a friend I hadn’t seen in a year:

-- Supporting Oliver as gets used to the day program at Stars for Life, and prepares to audit a digital literacy course this fall at the University of PEI.
+- Supporting Oliver as he settles into the day program at Stars for Life, and audits a digital literacy course this fall at the University of PEI.

-- Starting to bicycle with Oliver around Charlottetown with his newly-acquired three-wheeled bicycle.
-Our goal is to replace our weekly drive to the Charlottetown Farmers’ Market with a bicycle ride.
+- Cycling with Oliver around Charlottetown; we’ve replaced our weekly drive to the Charlottetown Farmers’ Market with a bicycle ride.